Terms and conditions

 4.1.1. client is injured or sick, or client is pregnant and/or has had a baby.
 In both cases the return date will be mutually determined based on the recovery and recuperation of the client.

-4.2 The client agrees to pay a small fee to keep their membership active during the hold period if applicable.
-In most circumstances there will be no hold fee.
+4.2 The client agrees to pay £10 per month to keep their membership active during the hold period.

 5. Client’s default

 5.1.
 Client shall be deemed in default of this agreement upon the failure to comply with any of the terms and conditions of the agreement, including, but not limited to, the obligation to make any payment as and when due.
 Upon default, CrossFit Southampton shall have all rights and remedies available, including termination of this agreement and institution of an action for all applicable damages.